 We strongly encourage candidates who hold marginalized identities and nontraditional professional backgrounds to apply.
 Young Women’s Freedom Center does not discriminate based on race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability, or genetic information.

-Applications will be reviewed on a rolling basis.
 Due to the volume of applications we receive, we’re not able to respond personally to every candidate.
 We do review every submission carefully and we will contact those who we’d like to interview.